A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 How Much is a Portable Air Conditioner?

-Air conditioners can be quite pricey to purchase; therefore, you must opt for a unit that is actually worth the coins.
-There are some less pricey options available for you to check out as well.
-You can find some units under $200; however, do understand that most of these low price units are not designed specifically to be used in RVs.
+Air conditioners can be quite pricey, so you should get a good quality unit.
+There are cheaper options and you can find some units under $200, but understand that most of these low price units are not designed specifically to be used in RVs.

 Units that cost over $600 are among the high-quality units suitable for all types of RVs.
 They offer top-notch performance along with quiet operation and also feature a high cooling capacity as well.

 Are Portable Air Conditioners Safe in an RV?